-Among the famous waterfalls in Phuket, the picturesque Bang Pae waterfalls is situated in the east of the city in the Khao Phra Thaeo National Park.
-Tourists enjoy a nice relaxed walk to the waterfall, and have a good time in the shallow streams.
+Among the famous waterfalls in Phuket, the picturesque Bang Pae waterfalls are situated in the east of the city in the Khao Phra Thaeo National Park.
+Tourists enjoy a nice, relaxed walk to the waterfall and have a good time in the shallow streams.
 There are also a couple of great seafood restaurants around for having a bite.

 Kathu Waterfall is loved by tourists for its many layers of clear, cascading water.
-The first two layers are relatively easy to climb, while reaching the third and fourth are relatively challenging - but still worth it!
-It is a perfect picnic spot, surrounding by the sound of gurgling water and green canopy.
+The first two layers are relatively easy to climb while reaching the third and fourth are relatively challenging - but still worth it!
+It is a perfect picnic spot, surrounded by the sound of gurgling water and a green canopy.

-Placed discreetly in Cape Panwa, a small faded sign (which is sometimes hard to notice) will indicate that there's a waterfall nearby.
-The path to the waterfall can, however, be misleading as similar paths are leading to different places.
-Along the one which leads to the Ao Yon Waterfall, you will come across small huts and local villagers and even few buffaloes wandering about.
-Because not many people are aware of the existence of this waterfall, you will find it more in its natural state.
-Walk across a little stream that will lead you to the waterfall.
+Placed discreetly in Cape Panwa, a small faded sign (which is sometimes hard to notice) will indicate a waterfall nearby.
+However, the path to the waterfall can be misleading as similar ways exist.
+Along the one leading to Ao Yon Waterfall, you will come across small huts, local villagers, and even a few buffaloes wandering about.
+Next, walk across a little stream that will lead you to the waterfall.
 The drop pools are not large but are big enough for swimming.
-The tropical trees form a magical reflection in the waters which can be captured beautifully in cameras.
-Want to show off that 'gram feed' This is the ideal location to put your photography skills to use.

-Phaeng Waterfall is quite possibly the island's the greatest waterfall and is located right in its centre.
+Phaeng Waterfall is quite possibly Koh Phangan's greatest waterfall and is located right in its centre.
 It is a part of the Thansadej National Park and is made up of two separate falls, the Phaeng Noi Waterfall (small waterfall) and the Phaeng Yai Waterfall (big waterfall).
-You will come across Phaeng Noi just fifty metres past the entrance to the park.
-Beyond that, you must embark upon a steep two hundred and fifty-metre trek to arrive at Phaeng Yai, but it is well worth it.
-The entire area is full of natural beauty, lush green vegetation and plenty of wildlife.
-There's a large pool at the base of the waterfall where you can cool off after your hike and take in the lovely sights.
-Once you are done, if you want the best experience you can continue hiking upwards till you reach the lovely Dom Sila viewpoint.
-Keep going further, and you will end up at the top of Khao Ra, the highest mountain peak on the island.
-At about six hundred and thirty metres above sea level, it provides spectacular views of the entire island and even the neighbouring island of Koh Tao.
+You will come across Phaeng Noi just fifty meters past the entrance to the park.
+Beyond that, you must embark upon a steep two-hundred-and-fifty-meter trek to arrive at Phaeng Yai, but it is well worth it.

 The Thaan Sadet waterfall was first visited by the Thai Royal Family back in 1988.
 A rock inscription left there by King Rama V remains there till this day.
-It is rumoured that he visited the same spot over ten times during his reign and it wouldn't be without reason, Thaan Sadet is one of the most scenic waterfalls in all of Thailand.
-The present King Bhumibol has visited the spot as well.
+It is rumored that he visited the same spot over ten times during his reign, and it wouldn't be without reason; Thaan Sadet is one of the most scenic waterfalls in all of Thailand.
 Water collected from here is used in some sacred Royal Ceremonies.
 The waterfall is made up of huge granite boulders and some freshwater pools where you can take a dip.
-It is a cascading fall, similar to Wang Sai, and is about three kilometres long.
-You ought to spend at least half a day at Thaan Sadet, start at the very top and walk down its entire length, picking your favourite spot to swim in.
-Accessibility has been greatly improved recently and the most hassle-free way of getting there is from the fantastic Haad Thaan Sadet beach.

 If you have visited Thailand a couple of times, the name Sramonara will probably sound quite familiar.
 That's because you would have heard of the legendary parties that are held here.
-The all night long techno fests have been times perfectly, just before and after the famous full moon party at Haad Rin; they have placed this waterfall firmly on the map.
-Of course, you can visit Sramonara Falls during the day, but unlike most other waterfalls, you can also visit the falls in the night.
-The crystal clear water glistening under the moonlight is a truly breathtaking sight and romantic too.
-The five hundred metre walk from the car park to the falls goes through the jungle and is beautiful on its own.
-There are two pools, a big one that will fall to your right and a smaller, more secluded one that you can find once you cross the river and climb the hill.
-This one even has a restaurant if you're hungry and provides great views of the valley.
-To get to Sramanora, walk north from Baan Tai on the small road opposite Yam's Kitchen.
+The all-night-long techno fests have been times perfectly, just before and after the famous full moon party at Haad Rin; they have placed this waterfall firmly on the map.
+Of course, you can visit Sramonara Falls during the day, but unlike most other waterfalls, you can also visit the falls at night.
+The crystal clear water glistening under the moonlight is a truly breathtaking sight and romantic, too.
+The five-hundred-meter walk from the car park to the falls goes through the jungle and is beautiful on its own.

-Just north of the ring road close to the Ban Hua Thanon lies Wang Saotong waterfall.
-This serene waterfall is quieter and smaller compared to the others, making it the perfect spot for a relaxed afternoon drive and swim away from the buzz of the tourists.
+Just north of the ring road, close to the Ban Hua Thanon, lies Wang Saotong waterfall.
+This serene waterfall is quieter and smaller compared to the others, making it the perfect spot for a relaxed afternoon drive and swimming away from the buzz of the tourists.